evgenyneu/ASP3162/03_second_order_ode/README.md

 Gfortran compiler is required to build the program (tested with GCC 6.3.0 and 7.4.0).
 Alternatively, one can uncomment `FC=ifort` and `FFLAGS` in the Makefile and compile using ifort.

 ## Run

 Running the program:

 ```
 ./build/main
 ```

-The program will return the solution in CSV format:
+The program will print the solution in CSV format to the standard output:

 ```
 t, x, exact, abs_error